amnag94/Accident-Prediction/object_detection/fasterCNNPytorchTutorial.md

 # WE ARE DOING THIS ONE

+## Folder strusture:
+	1. Accident-prediction
+		1. Object detection (we would be uploading this folder to mycourses)
+			1. we can keep a copy of Data and annotations
+			2. Mask_RCNN (folder which hold everything the library needs) {not to touch this folder)
+		2. Data (images)
+		3. Annotations

 ## How to Train an Object Detection Model with Keras
 > predict both where the objects are in the image and what  type of objects were detected.